Concept · article 02 of 10

 Revenue caps are how nouz prices fairly across shop sizes.
 A €40k/year café shouldn't pay the same as a €400k/year one — but neither should be charged based on what they make, just what tier of capacity they need.

-Every revenue entry contributes its gross amount (cash + card) to your running YTD total.
-The total starts at zero on January 1st each year.
-The current value vs. your plan's cap is what nouz tracks for the warning banner and block.
+Every revenue entry contributes its gross amount (cash + card) to your running year-to-date total.
+That total starts at zero on January 1st each year and climbs as you log. nouz compares the current value against your plan's cap — that ratio is what drives the warning banner and the block.
+The cap is on gross revenue, VAT included, not on net.

 Math lives in lib/billing/revenue-cap.ts and is computed server-side on every revenue write — so the check is authoritative, not browser-trusted.